A pump that runs but never builds pressure has one of 7 problems. Here is how to find which one — starting with the easiest checks.

 A completely waterlogged tank provides zero storage — the pump runs continuously fighting to maintain pressure it can never hold.
 Test the Schrader valve.

 The pump is pulling air instead of water.
 Pressure gauge barely moves.
 Pump trips on thermal overload after running.
 Let the well recover for 30–60 minutes and test again.
+For general guidance on maintaining your private well system, see the EPA's private wells overview.

 If cut-off is set above the pump's maximum shut-off pressure, the pump runs forever trying to hit a target it cannot reach.
 Check the switch setting against the pump's rated pressure.